Editor's Note: This blog was originally published in October 2019 and has been republished with new content in July 2023.

 If you’re aiming to leverage paid ads in the social space, your team will need a specialist when it comes to an advertising strategy.

-Skills: Your social advertiser should have a deep understanding of social media platforms and strong budget management abilities.
+Your social advertiser should have a deep understanding of social media platforms and strong budget management abilities.
 Additionally, a solid command of Excel and statistical analysis is essential to evaluating campaign performance.
-Confidence in taking calculated risks is another valuable skillset for advertisers, since they will essentially set, monitor and adjust ads in order to maximize your ad spend.
-Also consider hiring someone with good content creation skills; an advertiser who can independently produce compelling messages for your target audience is an invaluable addition to any team.
+Confidence in taking calculated risks is another valuable skill set for advertisers since they will essentially set, monitor, and adjust ads in order to maximize your ad spend.
+Also, consider hiring someone with good content creation skills; an advertiser who can independently produce compelling messages for your target audience is an invaluable addition to any team.

 - Collaborates with the Content Creator and Designer to develop advertising assets for target customers

-- Defines and set target audiences for social ad campaigns
+- Defines and sets target audiences for social ad campaigns

 - Manages the social advertising budget for campaigns

 - Oversees A/B testing parameters and scheduling of the ads

 Building and nurturing a vibrant social media community is a key aspect of any successful social media strategy.
 The Community Manager plays a vital role in engaging with the audience, responding to comments and messages, and fostering positive interactions.
 They monitor conversations, address customer inquiries, and ensure the brand maintains a strong presence across social media platforms.

 Your Community Manager is essentially your brand ambassador and will have to learn everything about your brand and become familiar with the key, front-facing employees in your company.
 Copywriting skills should be strong; look for individuals who can produce copy that accurately reflects your brand’s personality, be it witty, funny, contemplative, or strictly business-like and sober.
 Understanding the basics of social media tools and customer service are also key skills for this role.